 Prominent Hump or Nose Bridge Bump

 A prominent hump on the nose bridge can be a source of diminished confidence for some people as it can impact your facial profile and influence the overall appearance of the face.
 At Form and Function in Brisbane, we understand the desire to seek treatment for your nose bridge bump.
-We believe in a patient-centred approach to nasal aesthetics and specialise in personalised treatments to help you achieve a smoother and more balanced facial appearance.
+We offer treatments intended to give a smoother and more balanced facial appearance.

 What is a Prominent Hump or Nose Bridge Bump?